PardhuKonakanchi/AutomatedLipReader/README.md

 #CNN_LSTM codes our training model

-#The model available can still be easily used to analyze videos by removing facial or lip segmenting software.
+#The model available can still be easily used to analyze videos for other purposes by removing facial or lip segmenting software.